 Appendix B: Clearing the KIE Sandbox Cache

-If the KIE Sandbox stops working you will need to save your work to a file and clear the cache.
+If you are starting a new lab or the KIE Sandbox stops working, you will need to clear the cache.

-You can save your work by selecting Share->Current File.
+You can save your work first by selecting Share->Current File.
 This will save your work to your local download directory.
 You can re-import this file after clearing the cache.